owulveryck/blog/content/post/simple-rnn-in-go.md

 We are still in the area of what is called "supervised learning".
 Therefore, based on what events it has learned, the algorithm can predict what event will come next; but only if it is something that has already been seen.
 Let me take an example.
 Consider a lottery game (everybody ask me about this):

-To win, you need to own a ticket with a sequence of numbers that corresponds to the one that will be choosen randomly at the next lottery draw.
+To win, you need to own a ticket with a sequence of numbers that corresponds to the one that will be chosen randomly at the next lottery draw.
-If RNN you can predict the future, it could predict which sequence will be choosen.
+If RNN you can predict the future, it could predict which sequence will be chosen.

 The RNN is supervised learning, therefore, it can only predict things based on stuffs it has already seen.
 So If every week the draw is made of "1 2 3 4 5 6", the RNN can lear, and tell us that the next draw will be: "1 2 3 4 5 6".
-Obiously this is useless; now let's consider a more complex sequence:
+Obviously this is useless; now let's consider a more complex sequence:

 Week | sequence
 -----|---------